Team-BHP > Motorbikes

 Though it started to identify a specific group of people based on their caste/financial category, now a days the word can be used to describe anyone fits the above list of traits.

-Asish_VK is offline
+Asish_VK is online now

 Old 15th October 2024, 14:20 #28